JONPIRES/eat-up/README.md

 2- git remote remove origin OR rm -rf .git

+4- initialize a repo

-3-do and "npm install"
+5-do and "npm install"

-4- touch .env
+6- touch .env

-5- add DATABASE_URL & SECRET in the .env file
+7- add DATABASE_URL & SECRET in the .env file